Student Score Reporting

 Claims are evidence-based statements about what students know and can do in relation to the state academic contents standards, as demonstrated by their performance on the assessment.

-The four claims for ELA, as taken from the Smarter Balanced Grade Level Tables for All Claims and Assessment Targets and Item Types web document, are as follows:
+The four claims for ELA, as taken from the Smarter Balanced Grade Level Tables for All Claims and Assessment Targets and Item Types, are as follows:

 • Claim 1: Reading—Students can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.